secretstartups/handbook/team/structure/working-groups/database-scalability/time-decay.html.md

 It's a simple to implement strategy that uses a pruning worker to delete past data.
 As an example that we'll further analyze below, we are pruning old `web_hook_logs` older than 90 days.

 The disadvantage of such a solution over large, non-partitioned tables is that we have to manually access and delete all the records that are considered as not relevant any more.
-That is a very expensive operation and can lead to the pruning worker not being able to catchup with new records being created, like in the case of [web_hook_logs](https://gitlab.com/gitlab-org/gitlab/-/issues/256088) at the time of writing this document.
+That is a very expensive operation due to multi-version concurrency control in Postgres.
+It also leads to the pruning worker not being able to catchup with new records being created if that rate exceeds a threshold, as is the case of [web_hook_logs](https://gitlab.com/gitlab-org/gitlab/-/issues/256088) at the time of writing this document.

+For the aforementioned reasons, our proposal is that we should base any implementation of a data retention strategy to partitioning, unless there are strong reasons not to.

 ### Moving old data outside of the database